bigonil/learn-terraform-aws-s3/README.md

-Here’s a sample `README.md` file for a Terraform script that generates an S3 static website bucket, along with an example of how to include an image to describe the architecture.

----

 # Terraform S3 Static Website

 This Terraform script creates an AWS S3 bucket configured to host a static website.
 The S3 bucket can be used to serve static content such as HTML, CSS, JavaScript, and other assets directly from AWS.